liquiddesign/storm/README.md

 # StORM
-StORM is lightweight PHP ORM library based on PDO
+StORM is lightweight PHP ORM library based on PDO, fast alternative to Doctrine

+## FEATURES
+- works great with Nette and others framework, even standalone -clean, smarter code, that is more understandable and extendable
+- keep your database model organized and easy to extend and reusable
+- ORM optimizations, DI pattern, and "autojoin" feature
+- prepare for localized web applications
+- extension for API (for you REACT, apps) (UNDER CONSTRUCTION)
+- extension from database schema synchronization (UNDER CONSTRUCTION)
+- well tested, documented

 ## REQUIREMENTS
 - PHP >=7.3.0